mzimasimbongwe/Mzamomtsha-Website-Project/README.md

 ## Your project’s license
-Distributed under the MIT License.
+Distributed under the Squad License.
 See LICENSE.txt for more information.